Buckland, Massachusetts: Geography

 According to the United States Census Bureau, the town has a total area of 51.5 km2, of which 50.9 km2 is land and 0.5 km2, or 1.05%, is water.
 Buckland is located in western Franklin County, and is bordered by Charlemont to the north, Shelburne to the northeast, Conway to the southeast, Ashfield to the south, and Hawley to the west.
 Buckland's town center is located 13 mi west of Greenfield, 40 mi north-northwest of Springfield, and 103 mi west-northwest of Boston.

-Buckland lies along the banks of the Deerfield River, which bends from northward to westward along the town line.
+Buckland is bounded on the north and east by the Deerfield River.
 Clesson Brook and Clark Brook flow northward through town towards the river, with the former forming the main valley in the town.
 To either side of the valley lie several hills, including Walnut Hill, Drank Hill and Snow Mountain to the west and Mary Lyon Hill and Moonshine Hill to the east, both of which are between the two brooks.
-Moonshine Hill is also home to a small state forest.
+A small state forest occupies part of Moonshine Hill.

 A short section of Massachusetts Route 2, known as the Mohawk Trail, passes through the northeast corner of town.
 The nearest interstate, Interstate 91, passes through nearby Greenfield.

 There is a park and ride lot located on Route 2, near the bridge over the river to Shelburne Falls.
 South of the river, the freight rail line passes from Conway in the east towards the Hoosac Tunnel through the mountains to the west.
 Buckland lies along the Charlemont bus line of the Franklin Regional Transit Authority (FRTA), but has no scheduled stops in town (the nearest being in Charlemont and Shelburne Falls).
-The nearest Amtrak station is in Greenfield, and the nearest small air service is at Turners Falls.
+The nearest Amtrak station is in Greenfield, and the nearest small air service is at Turners Falls Municipal Airport.
 The nearest national air service is at Bradley International Airport in Windsor Locks, Connecticut.